 "Excuse me, are you open today?" she asks when the man at the desk doesn't look up at her.

 "Oh yes sorry, I wasn't expecting anyone today."
 He smiles placidly, "are you a freshman?"

 "Yeah, I'm looking for a job, preferably related to a literature major, on campus."

-"Just fill out these forms," he hands her a sheet of paper and looks back at his desk.
+"Tall order," he scoffs.
+"You're lucky you came in so early, just fill out these forms."
+He hands her a sheet of paper and looks back at his desk.

-"There's a position at the book store, you can take this and head over there now," he hands her back a photocopy of the form she just filled out.
+"There's a register position at the bookstore, you can take this and head over there now." he hands her back a photocopy of the form she just filled out.

 "Thank you for your time."
 She dips a little and shuffles out, boots conspicuously loud on the floor.